What happens when you have a stroke?

 What happens during a stroke?

 Blood brings oxygen and nutrients to the body.
 A burst or blocked blood vessel stops blood from reaching some parts of the brain.
-With no blood flow, parts of the brain will be damaged or die.
+Blood that does not start flowing back to the brain within minutes can cause damage to the brain and the parts of the body it controls.
 The effects of a stroke will depend on where and how much of the brain was damaged and can affect how you think, see, move, feel and/or speak.
 Learn about the functions of the brain.

 What is a Transient Ischemic Attack (TIA)?

 Transient Ischemic Attack (TIA) happens when there is a temporary stoppage of blood flow and oxygen to the brain.
 The symptoms are like a stroke but only lasts less than 24 hours.
 This is often called a mini-stroke.
-It is a warning sign that you may have a stroke.
+A TIA is an important warning sign of a possible stroke.
+It is a medical emergency that needs to be assessed and treated right away.
+Symptoms of a TIA may include:

 What causes a stroke?